anotherjesse/sweepy/README.md

 # Millionsweeper

-A large Minecraft-style board renderer with procedural generation.
+A large minesweeper-style board renderer with procedural generation.

 ## Gameplay